rossgk2/3b1b_aiml/Overview of neural networks.md

 ## Everything in a formula

-Here is a quick summary of *all* of the above in a couple lines of more formal syntax.
+Here is a quick summary of *all* of the above in a couple lines of more formal syntax for those who are familiar with such syntax.
+Feel free to skip this section.

 Define $a^{(i)}\_j$ to be the activation value of the $`j`$th neuron in the $`i`$th layer.
 Define $\mathbf{w}^{(i)}\_{j}$ to be the vector (i.e. the list) of weights of the $`j`$th neuron in the $`i`$th layer.
 Notate the $`k`$th entry of $\mathbf{w}^{(i)}\_{j}$, which is the weight from the $`k`$th neuron in layer $i - 1$ to the $`j`$th neuron in layer $i$, as $w^{(i)}\_{kj}$.
 Define $n_i$ to be the number of neurons in the $`i`$th layer.
 Finally, let $b_i$ be the bias of the $`i`$th layer, and define $\sigma:(-\infty, \infty) \rightarrow (0, 1)$ by $\sigma(x) = 1/(1 + e^{-x})$.